2bndy5/CircuitPython_Cirque_Pinnacle/docs/api.rst

       :attr:`~circuitpython_cirque_pinnacle.glidepoint.ANYMEAS` before calling this function
       otherwise it will do nothing.

+      :parameters:
+         Each of the parameters are a 4-byte integer (see format table below) in which each bit corresponds to a capacitance sensing eletrode in the sensor's matrix (12 electrodes for Y-axis, 16 electrodes for X-axis).
+They are used to compensate for varying capacitances in the electrodes during measurements. **It is highly recommended that the trackpad be installed in a finished/prototyped housing when determining what electrodes to manipulate.** See `AnyMeas mode example <examples.html#anymeas-mode-example>`_ to understand how to use these 4-byte integers.

+         * bits_to_toggle (`int <https://docs.python.org/3.7/library/functions.html#int>`_) - A bit
-      :param int bits_to_toggle: This 4-byte integer specifies which bits the Pinnacle touch controller should toggle.
-A bit of ``1`` flags that bit for toggling, and a bit of ``0`` signifies that the bit should remain unaffected.
+           of ``1`` flags that electrode's ouput for toggling, and a bit of ``0`` signifies that the electrode's output should remain unaffected.
+         * toggle_polarity (`int <https://docs.python.org/3.7/library/functions.html#int>`_) - This
-      :param int toggle_polarity: This 4-byte integer specifies which polarity the specified bits (from ``bits_to_toggle`` parameter) are toggled.
+           specifies which polarity the output of the electrode(s) (specified with corresponding bits in ``bits_to_toggle`` parameter) should be toggled (forced).
 A bit of ``1`` toggles that bit positve, and a bit of ``0`` toggles that bit negative.

       :Returns:
          A 2-byte `bytearray` that represents a signed short integer.
 If `data_mode` is not set